 In this post we are going to briefly explore the biblical Sabbath Feasts of Passover and Unleavened Bread in the context of the sacrifice and resurrection of Jesus Christ.
-At this time of the year the majority of the mainstream Christian world celebrates the Easter season and surrounding seasons such as Lent, but we at OFG believe Passover and Unleavened Bread are the true biblically commanded and Christ centered festivals.
+At this time of the year the majority of the mainstream Christian world celebrate religious traditions such as Easter and Lent, but we at OFG believe the feasts of יְהוָֹה namely, Passover and Unleavened Bread, are the true biblically commanded and Christ centered festivals.

 The Feast of Passover

-This blood would indicate to the destroying angel acting on behalf of YHWH that the firstborn of the Israelites dwellings would be passed over and their firstborn children would be exempt from the judgment.
-The destroying angel went forth and destroyed the firstborn of Egypt and because of the blood of the Passover Lamb, the firstborn of Israel were passed over and remained alive.
+The blood located on the doors and lintels would then indicate to the destroying angel acting on behalf of יְהוָֹה, to bypass that dwelling place, that the firstborn children of the Israelites would be ‘passed over’ and exempt from the judgment.
+The destroying angel then went forth and destroyed the firstborn of Egypt and simultaneously spared the firstborn of Israel.

-This event and feast was commanded to be perpetually observed throughout the generations of God’s people (Exodus 12:14) and is now revealed through the New Testament to be a symbol and type of our Lord Jesus Christ known as the Lamb of God, Whose blood would be shed for our salvation.
-The Lamb of God was slain on the cross and His blood was shed that it may be provided as an atonement for our sins.
-In other words, the blood of Jesus was shed for our sins that once applied to us we would escape the wrath of God consequential for sin; that the wrath of God would pass us over as it did in Egypt for the firstborn of the Israelites.
+The Lamb of God our Lord Jesus Christ, was slain on the cross, and His blood was shed that it may be provided as an atonement for our transgressions.
+Or to put it another way, the blood of Jesus was shed for our sins, that once applied to us, we would escape the wrath of God consequential for sin – that the wrath of God would ‘pass over’ us as it did in Egypt for the firstborn of the Israelites.

-Jesus is therefore, our Passover Lamb.
-We celebrate the true biblical feast of Passover through the Holy Spirit and in remembrance of our Lord Jesus Christ.
+Jesus is therefore, our Passover Lamb and as true Bible believing Christians we teach, celebrate and promote the observance of the true revelation of Passover through the grace and leading of the Holy Spirit, in remembrance of our Lord Jesus Christ.

 The Feast of Unleavened Bread

 Jesus is also known as the Bread of God (John 6:33) and Bread of Life (John 6:35) .
-The Feast of Unleavened Bread would follow Passover for seven days in which all bread made with yeast would be prohibited and only bread made without yeast would be permitted (Exodus 12:15-20).
+The Feast of Unleavened Bread (in Hebrew, מַצָּה – masa) would follow Passover for seven days in which all bread made with yeast would be prohibited, and only bread made without yeast would be permitted to be eaten for the duration of the festival (Exodus 12:15-20).